-- For Online classes, we use WebEx.
-Check your computer for WebEx compatibiliy: http://www.webex.com/test-meeting.html
+- Check your computer for WebEx compatibiliy: http://www.webex.com/test-meeting.html

-- Otherwise, all you need is a webcam (computer camera) and a reasonably fast computer.
+- Otherwise, all you need is a computer camera and a reasonably fast computer.

 10 relevant skills that students can develop as online learners:

 - Online Communication and Collaboration Skills are developed as students interact with their teacher and other students in the course through electronic means to successfully complete assignments, assessments and participate in threaded discussions.
 If a student is only familiar with face-to-face communication, they will have to learn how to effectively communicate needs and emotions through electronic mediums including email, threaded discussions, phone and skype.
 Effective communication skills using electronic means is critical in all walks of life.

 - Critical Thinking Skills are developed as your student has to engage with course content outside of the traditional classroom setting.
 Working in online courses from Living Waters Spanish, your students will be called upon to weigh concepts in light of Scripture to formulate and communicate their thoughts and ideas.
 As your students strengthen their critical thinking skills, they become more grounded in who they are in Christ.

 - Independent Learning Skills are developed as students engage with online courses.
 Your students can devise their own work schedule to consistently work in their online homework towards successful completion by the end date.
 Meeting homework deadlines demonstrates the responsibility that will help your students succeed in life.